xomvio/gone/README.md

 ## Configuration
 You can configure sdhttpp in command-line arguments or with a config file.

-Generating a default config gile:
+Generating a default config file:
 ```bash
 sdhttpp --generate-config
 ```